BakytzhanSuleimenov/Faraday_data/README.md

 # Faraday Data Extractor (Notebook)

-This repository contains a Jupyter notebook for extracting and analyzing data from the Net Zero Centre Faraday Tool dataset hosted on the Hugging Face platform.
+This repository contains a Jupyter notebook for extracting and analyzing data from the Centre for Net Zero's Faraday Tool dataset hosted on the Hugging Face platform.

 The notebook provides a **Polars-based workflow** to: